ayush-agarwal-0502/Voice-Controlled-Mecanum-Based-Forklift-VOCMEF-/README.md

 Skills : Mechatronics , IoT , Robotics , Electronics , Machine Learning

 This project is made by me ( Ayush Agarwal ) , Shivansh Dubey , Vishal Gosain and Manali Pawar .
 The CAD files, ML model and its weights , Proteus , Arduino files have been uploaded in this repository itself .
+This project was made under a time span of 15 days .

 ## Introduction and the problem statment taken by us :